JackPlowman/aws-timing-scripts/README.md

 - `time_lambda_durations.py` - Times the duration of a Lambda function invocation.
 - `time_sfn_durations.py` - Times the duration of a Step Functions execution.

+## Contributing

+We welcome contributions to the project.
+Please read the [Contributing Guidelines](docs/CONTRIBUTING.md) for more information.